Among the faithless, faithful only he;

 - John Milton's Paradise Lost has one angel, Abdiel, in Satan's legions refuse to join his rebellion.

-- In Warhammer 40,000's Horus Heresy, Horus's attack on the Marines on Isstvan IV was motivated to prevent this.
-The survivors were uncommonly enthusiatic about opposing him and the rest of the treacherous forces thereafter; they bogged them down for months.
+- In Horus Heresy, Horus's attack on the Marines on Isstvan IV was motivated to prevent this.
+The survivors were uncommonly enthusiastic about opposing him and the rest of the treacherous forces thereafter; they bogged them down for months.

 - In Winning Colors, treasonous senior officers try to use their ship; their juniors realize the treachery and mutiny.
 (Leading to a very junior officer being in command.)